incognitogotwifi/UrbanNexus/replit.md

 BrowserQuest is a real-time multiplayer 2D RPG game built entirely in JavaScript, featuring both client-side and server-side components.
 The game runs in web browsers using HTML5 Canvas and WebSocket technology for real-time communication.
 Players can explore a 2D world, chat with others, fight monsters, collect loot, and interact with NPCs.

 **Status:** Successfully migrated from Mozilla BrowserQuest repository to Replit environment (January 2025).
-The server is now running on port 5000 with modern WebSocket implementation and all game systems operational.
+The server is now running on port 5000 with modern WebSocket implementation, PostgreSQL database integration, and all game systems operational.

 ## User Preferences